Delete Requests in NJSLEDS

 Required Fields on Every Delete Template

 Every record deletion template has three required fields that control how your deletion is processed.
-The column letters and one DeleteFlag value vary by submission type, but the fields work the same way across all templates.
+The column letters and valid values vary by submission type, but the fields work the same way across all templates.

 Field What It Does

 DeleteFlag Tells NJSLEDS whether you are deleting a single record or every record from a file.
-Two valid values: a record-level value specific to your template (Student Record, Staff Record, or Vacancy Record), or “Entire File.”
+Two valid values: a record-level value specific to your template (see the Template Field Reference in each section below), or “Entire File.”
 Required on every row.
+Choosing “Entire File” removes all records from that file so they can be re-uploaded.
+District association is not affected.

 FileID Required only when DeleteFlag is set to “Entire File.”
 Enter the original File ID from your Submission History in NJSLEDS.
-When DeleteFlag is a record-level value, leave this column blank.
+When DeleteFlag is a record-level value, this column grays out.
+Leave it blank.

 DeletionReason Required on every row.
 Select the reason that matches your situation from the dropdown.
 Requests submitted without a Deletion Reason will not be processed.